Performance Tuning¶

 - Keep

-arrange()fast – do lookups in on_ready() and cache results - If you need per-message lookups, do them in collect() instead (runs concurrently per task)
+arrange()fast – do lookups in on_ready() and cache results - If you need per-message lookups, do them in on_task_complete() instead (runs concurrently per task)

 - Use more partitions to parallelize across partition processors